 \cor{ For each function $A=A(q,\omega)$ as in Lemma \ref{lemexm2.1}, we let $(-2,U)$ be the corresponding admissible global solution to the geometric reduced system.
 Then, for each $\eps\ll1$, there exists a global solution $u$ for $t\geq 0$ to the system \eqref{exmeqn2} matching $(-2,U)$ at infinite time of size $\eps$.

 Moreover, the solution $u$ is nontrivial as long as $A\not\equiv 0$.
 If furthermore $F\cdot A\not\equiv 0$, then the data of $u$ are not compactly supported.

-In summary, there exist a family of nontrivial global solutions to \eqref{exmeqn2} for $t\geq 0$.
-Moreover, in the case when the null condition is not satisfied (i.e.\ $F\not\equiv 0$), then there exist a nonempty subset of the family of global solutions above whose initial data are not compactly supported.
-In the case when $F\neq 0$ everywhere, then the initial data of any of the solutions constructed above are not compactly supported. }\rm
+In summary, there exists a family of nontrivial global solutions to \eqref{exmeqn2} for $t\geq 0$.
+Moreover, in the case when the null condition is not satisfied (i.e.\ $F\not\equiv 0$), then there exists a nonempty subset of the family of global solutions above whose initial data are not compactly supported.
+In the case when $F\neq 0$ everywhere, then the initial data of any of the solutions constructed above are not compactly supported. }